What's happening

 - Check roaming consortium IDs.
 Missing or incomplete roaming consortium entries can also prevent certain devices from recognizing the network as one they can auto-join.

-- Check RADIUS server timeout settings.
-A timeout that's too short can cause intermittent auth failures that look similar to this issue — a slightly longer timeout (5 seconds) is often more reliable.
+- Check RADIUS server timeout and retry settings.
+A timeout that's too short can cause intermittent auth failures that look similar to this issue — a timeout around 5 seconds with a small number of retries (e.g. 3) is often more reliable than aggressive defaults.

 - If you use multiple controller platforms or templates, apply the fix consistently across all of them — a setting corrected on one controller/template won't help sites served by a different one.